docksal/docksal/README.md

 See `dsh help` for a complete list.

 `dsh` detects the environment it's launched in and will automatically start the boot2docker VM and launch containers as necessary.
 It runs on Mac/Linux directly.
-On Windows `dsh` runs inside the boot2docker VM.
+On Windows `dsh` runs inside the Babun Shell.

 <a name="cli"></a>
 ## Console tools (cli)